top of page

 Here you will find all general VISAGUARD guides on the topic of work visas in Germany.

-What is meant by skilled immigration?
+What is meant by skilled worker immigration?

-Skilled immigration refers to the targeted immigration of qualified workers from abroad to Germany.
-It is regulated by the Skilled Immigration Act (FEG), which is integrated into the Residence Act (AufenthG), and is intended to help companies fill vacancies with suitable foreign skilled workers.
+Skilled worker immigration refers to the targeted immigration of qualified workers from abroad to Germany.
+It is regulated by the Skilled Worker Immigration Act (FEG), which is integrated into the Residence Act (AufenthG), and is intended to help companies fill vacancies with suitable foreign skilled workers.

 • EU Blue Card